 (i) For the purposes of this section "mechanical ventilation" means the active process of supplying air to or removing air from an indoor space by powered equipment such as motor-driven fans and blowers but not by devices such as wind-driven turbine ventilators and mechanically operated windows.

-(ii) If the TWH facility/building has a mechanical ventilation system, maintain it according to the manufacturer's specifications and operate the system to provide optimal fresh and filtered air.
-TWH operators must have building maintenance staff or HVAC contractors set their existing mechanical ventilation system to increase ventilation or the percentage of outside air that circulates into the system and verify the following:
+(ii) If the TWH facility or building has a mechanical ventilation system, the owner shall maintain it according to the manufacturer's specifications and operate the system to provide optimal fresh and filtered air.
+The operator shall have building maintenance staff or HVAC contractors set their existing mechanical ventilation system to increase ventilation or the percentage of outside air that circulates into the system and verify the following:

-(A) Make sure all HVAC systems are fully functional, especially those that have been shut down or operating at reduced capacity during the pandemic or off season.
+(A) All HVAC systems are fully functional, especially those that have been shut down or operating at reduced capacity during the pandemic or off season.

-(C) Maximize the HVAC system's outdoor air intake.
-Make sure exhaust air is not pulled back into the building through HVAC air intakes or open windows.
-Reductions in outside air intake may be made when there are hazardous external conditions such as wildfire smoke.
+(C) The maximum use of the HVAC system's outdoor air intake, making sure that the exhaust air is not pulled back into the building through the HVAC air intakes or open windows.
+Reductions in outside air intake may be made when there are hazardous external conditions including, but not limited to, wildfire smoke.

-(D) Use appropriate personal protective equipment (particulate respirator, eye protection, and disposable gloves) when changing filters.
+(D) The appropriate personal protective equipment (particulate respirator, eye protection, and disposable gloves) are used when changing filters.

-(E) Maintenance checks must occur at the beginning of each growing season when preparing buildings to be reopened.
-Additional checks must occur based on manufacturer recommendations (usually quarterly or annually).
+(E) Maintenance checks occur at the beginning of each growing season when preparing buildings to be reopened.
+Additional checks occur based on manufacturer recommendations (usually quarterly or annually).